The U.S. census estimates it missed more than a half-million Texans during 2020 count

 The governor's office did not immediately respond to a request for comment.

+RELATED: Texas will gain two seats in Congress as residents of color drive population gains

+Texas was the third in line among states that came close to picking up another seat.
+Only New York and Ohio, both of which were estimated to be overcounted by the Census Bureau, came closer.

-The Census Bureau's analysis also uncovered a statistically significant overcount in eight states — Delaware, Hawaii, Massachusetts, Minnesota, New York, Ohio, Rhode Island and Utah.
+The Census Bureau's analysis also uncovered a statistically significant overcount in Delaware, Hawaii, Massachusetts, Minnesota, Rhode Island and Utah.

 Because it’s based on comparing the 2020 census to a followup population survey, the Texas undercount is more of a statistical guess and carries a margin of error.
 In the case of Texas, the bureau estimates the undercount could have been as large as 3.27% or as small as .57%.
 By limiting its analysis to people living in households, it leaves off people living in college dorms, prisons and other group quarters.